Lower Floor: TV Lounge, Dining Room, Kitchen

 lower level is partly below ground level (as the house is built

-on an incline, one end if fully below ground while the other is
+on an incline, one end is fully below ground while the other is

 at ground level); there is not a damp patch to be found.
 Because

-of this, the dining room and TV lounge is extremely cool during
+of this, the dining room and TV lounge are extremely cool during

-if it ever does get to hot for someone or if the air quality (like
+retreat if the summer ever does get too hot for anyone.
+The quality

 The